Sakura-IT/SonnetAmiga/README.md

 # Installation

-Just drop powerpc.library into your `LIBS:`.
-When powerpc.library is installed you also need InitPPC.
-You can execute the initialization program from a shell after workbench has loaded or if you feel lucky you can add it to the startup-sequence after LoadMonDrvs and before AddDataTypes using `Run >NIL: <NIL: C:InitPPC`.
+Sadly, you cannot just drop powerpc.library into your `LIBS:`.
+When powerpc.library is installed you also **NEED** InitPPC.
+If you run InitPPC from the startup-sequence after LoadMonDrvs and before AddDataTypes using `Run >NIL: <NIL: C:InitPPC`, then you can add powerpc.library to LIBS:.
+For all other cases see the installation wiki.

 The initialization is needed to correctly patch the system.
 Do not run WarpOS (patched) binaries without first running the initialization program.